0x3639/docs/docs/developer/specs.md

 # Zenon Alphanet Specs

-On Nov 19, 2021 Zenon announced the release of [Alphanet Phase 0](https://x.com/Zenon_Network/status/1461763875234324490).
-The specifications and parameters of Alphanet are summarized below.
+The Zenon Alphanet is now live.
+It was announced on Nov 19, 2021 - [Alphanet Phase 0](https://x.com/Zenon_Network/status/1461763875234324490).
+During Alphanet the specifications and parameters are summarized below.

 ## Alphanet Specs
 - **`EpochDurationInSeconds`**: 24 * 60 * 60 (1 day)